Local Service Page

 Planning the Full Yard Upgrade

 Grading is often the first step in a larger Dundas project.
-Once runoff is corrected, the yard is in a much better position for sod installation, patios, backyard landscaping, or structural retaining wall work.
+Once runoff is corrected, the yard is in a much better position for sod installation patios backyard landscaping or structural retaining wall work.

 If you are trying to make the yard easier to maintain rather than simply greener, that grading-first approach usually creates the strongest long-term result for Dundas homes.